dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 The problem with that is that if you use any self-contained form of deployment (including Native AOT) in which the .NET runtime and its libraries are shipped as part of the application, that means your application will be shipping the WPF and Windows Forms parts of the .NET runtime library.
 Normally those are optional—the basic .NET runtime does not include them—so this is not a case of "well you'd be doing that anyway."

 Let's look at the impact.
-The first column of the following table shows the size of the deployable output for the code shown above (excluding debug symbols; these will be present in the published output by default but including them here skew the results for the smaller outputs).
+The first column of the following table shows the size of the deployable output for the code shown above (excluding debug symbols; these will be present in the published output by default but including them here skews the results for the smaller outputs).
 The second column shows the impact of adding a reference to `System.Reactive` and writing a single line of code that uses it (to ensure that Rx doesn't get removed due to not really being used), but for that column I targetted `net80-windows10.0.18362`.
 Remember, Rx doesn't support WPF or Windows Forms for versions before 10.0.19041, so this shows the impact of adding Rx without its WPF or Windows Forms support.
 As you can see, it adds a little over a megabyte in the first two rows—the size of `System.Reactive.dll` in fact—and in the last two rows it has a smaller impact because trimming can remove most of that.

 | Deployment type | Size without Rx | Size with Rx targeting 18362 | Size with Rx targeting 19041 |
 |--|--|--|--|